-Entry ${f L}$ MME GECALL
+Entry L MME GECALL

-Parameter $L{+}1$ BCI 1, xxxxxx
+Parameter L+1 BCI 1, xxxxxx

-Parameter ${ m L+2}$ ZERO Origin
+Parameter $L{+}2$ ZERO Origin

-Parameter ${ m L+3}$ ZERO Transfer Address
+Parameter L+3 ZERO Transfer Address

 Description.
-The system program identified by xxxxxx (e.g., GEM がわち) is loaded into memory beginning at the location specified by $C(L+2)$.
-If the $C(L+3)=0$, processor control will be transferred to the system program's entry point when loading terminates.
-If the $C(L+3)\neq 0$, control will be transferred to the location specified by the $C(L+3)$.
+The system program identified by xxxxxx (GMAP 555) is loaded into memory beginning at the location specified by C(L+2).
+If the C(L+3)=0, processor control will be transferred to the system program's entry point when loading terminates.
+If the $C(L+3)\neq 0$, control will be transferred to the location specified by the C(L+3).

-In contrast to GERSTR, which handles the local catalog of programs and data, GECALL is used to reference the permanent catalog of System Programs (FORTRAN, GEM, etc.) supplied by General Electric to an installation.
+In contrast to GERSTR, which handles the local catalog of programs and data, GECALL is used to reference the permanent catalog of System Programs (FORTRAN, GMAP, etc.) supplied by General Electric to an installation.